rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 The following seem to be the prevalent reasons for why values do not match types: overconfident TS code (e.g. type casting, `any` type), issues with converted JavaScript (declaration files out of sync or containing otherwise incorrect definitions).
 I am going to show a real life (or close to real life) example of each.

-Previous post started with an example defining the `Person` type, to avoid jumping back and forth I will repeat it here
+The series started with an example defining the `Person` type, to avoid jumping back and forth I will repeat it here

 ```JavaScript
 type Person = {firstNm: string, lastNm: string}